bignumericx/gettingandcleaningdata/CodeBook.md

  - Lower case
  - Remove dots and white spaces

+Subsequently, we compute the average of each variable for each activity and each subject

 ## Notes

  1. *Jerk* is the time rate of change of acceleration.
  2. Each variables are normalized and bounded within [-1, 1].
  3. Each variables vector is a row in the text file.
  4. The tidy dataset is a 180-by-68 data frame.
- 5. The standard deviation can be negative due to the normalization.
+ 5. The standard deviation can be negative due to normalization.